Religion in Italy: Neopaganism

+The Natale di Roma, historically known as Dies Romana and also referred to as Romaia, the festival linked to the foundation of Rome, celebrated on 21 April.
+According to legend, Romulus is said to have founded the city of Rome on 21 April, 753 BC.
+From this date, the Roman chronology derived its system, known by the Latin phrase Ab Urbe condita, meaning "from the founding of the City", which counted the years from this presumed foundation.

 Demography

-The religious composition of the Italian population (2015 estimate: 60,795,612 people, including 55,782,575 Italian citizens and 5,014,037 foreign residents) is shown in the table below.
+The religious composition of the Italian population (2023 estimate: 58,997,201 people, including 53,966,485 Italian citizens and 5,030,716 foreign residents) is shown in the table below.
 The primary data source is the aforementioned CESNUR, which includes the data on foreign residents provided by Caritas Italiana.

 Due to the lack of a single, coherent and statistically accurate source, the figures are to be taken with a grain of salt and sums do not necessarily add up.
-The number of Catholics among Italian citizens is calculated using the latest Eurispes poll, released in January 2016: according to the survey 71.1% of Italians are Catholic.
+The number of Catholics among Italian citizens is calculated using the latest Eurobarometer poll, released in 2021: according to the survey 79.2% of Italians are Catholic.
 The numbers of Christians are consequently calculated, including that number and the data provided by CESNUR and Caritas Italiana.

-Religious denominations which have a relevant presence in the country, but for which there are no data, are included in the table.
+Also religious denominations which have a relevant presence in the country, but for which there are no data, are included in the table.